omarnagy91/InsightMiner/README.md

    - Click "Save API Key"

 3. **Security Note**: Your API key is stored locally and never shared.
 For production use, consider using a backend proxy.

+### 🖥️ AI Analysis Tab - Full-Screen Results

+The AI Analysis Tab provides a comprehensive, full-screen view of your analysis results with enhanced visualizations and export capabilities:

+#### Features:
+- **📊 Interactive Statistics Dashboard**: Real-time metrics including posts analyzed, unique tools identified, MVP count, and average confidence scores
+- **🎯 Categorized Results**: Organized display of top requested tools, MVP recommendations, common issues, and praised features
+- **📋 Detailed Action Plan**: Step-by-step 24-hour implementation roadmap with clear priorities
+- **📤 Advanced Export Options**:
+  - Full JSON export with complete analysis data
+  - PDF export (coming soon)
+  - Shareable summary for team collaboration
+- **🔄 Real-time Updates**: Automatically refreshes when new analysis data is available
+- **📱 Responsive Design**: Optimized for all screen sizes and devices

+#### How to Access:
+1. Complete an AI analysis using the extension sidebar
+2. Click "View Detailed Results" button in the AI Analysis mode
+3. A new browser tab will open with the full analysis interface
+4. Use the export and share features to distribute insights

+#### Opening Previously Exported Reports:
+1. In the AI Analysis mode, select "Open previously exported report"
+2. Click "Choose File" and select a previously exported JSON report
+3. Click "Open Report in Analysis Tab" to view the report in full-screen
+4. The report will load with all original analysis data and visualizations

 ### 🎨 Interface Features